intel/llvm/sycl/doc/design/VirtualFunctions.md

 functions.

-For that the pass should compile a list of aspects used by each set of indirectly callable functions (as defined by `indirectly_callable` property set by user) and then append those aspects to every kernel which use those sets (as defined by `calls_indirectly` property set by user).
+For that the pass should compile a list of aspects used by each set of indirectly callable functions (as defined by `indirectly_callable_in` property set by user) and then append those aspects to every kernel which use those sets (as defined by `assume_indirect_calls_to` property set by user).

 **TODO**: should we consider outlining "indirectly used" aspects into a separate metadata and device image property?
 This should allow for more precise and